saigokz/Ophiuchus_protostellar_disks/README.md

 This is the default set of imaging scripts for the Ophiuchus protostellar disk survey project, 2023.1.00545.S.
 As a post-processing step of auto-selfcal (https://github.com/jjtobin/auto_selfcal), it split continuum MS (with line channels flagged), and performing continuum and line imagings.
 By adjusting the script settings, it can be applied to any project.

-After the series of processes in auto-selfcal is completed, the CORRECTED column in *_targets.ms within the Work directory contains the self-calibrated data, and the continuum-subtracted MS data *_targets.contsub.ms is generated.
-In addition, the cont.dat file used for these processes should also be present.
+After the series of processes in auto-selfcal is completed, in the Work directory, in addition to the auto-selfcal scripts and log files, the following should be present:
+- *_targets.ms (self-calibrated data stored in the CORRECTED column)
+- *_targets.contsub.ms (the continuum-subtracted MS data)
+- cont.dat

 ## Imaging Procedure
 1. Download this imaging scripts: git clone https://github.com/saigokz/Ophiuchus_protostellar_disks    or Copy scripts into the Work directory